Xinyu Zhang

 Rajat Prakash

 Senior Director of Technology, QualcommRajat Prakash is with the Wireless R&D group at Qualcomm.
-His current work focuses on 5G-enabled virtualized RAN and industrial IoT technologies.
-He has previously worked on small cells, self-organizing networks, neutral host, VoLTE and VoWiFi technologies and participated in 3GPP, O-RAN Alliance, CBRS Alliance, Multefire Alliance, Small Cell Forum, 5G ACIA, IEEE and 3GPP2 standards.
-Rajat obtained his PhD from the University of Illinois at Urbana-Champaign, MS from Cornell University and B.Tech from the Indian Institute of Technology, Kanpur, all in Electrical Engineering
+His current work focuses on digital twin, virtualized RAN and industrial IoT technologies, and on the evolution of 5G towards 6G.
+He has previously worked on small cells, self-organizing networks, neutral host, VoLTE and VoWiFi technologies.
+Rajat has participated in several industry bodies, including 3GPP, O-RAN Alliance, CBRS Alliance, Multefire Alliance, Small Cell Forum, 5G ACIA, IEEE and 3GPP2.
+Rajat obtained his PhD from the University of Illinois at Urbana-Champaign, MS from Cornell University and B.Tech from the Indian Institute of Technology, Kanpur, all in Electrical Engineering.

 Hemanth Sampath